RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/24-JER.md

 <sup>9</sup> Then Nebuzaradan the captain of the guard carried away captive into Babylon the remnant of the people that remained in the city, and those that fell away, that fell to him, with the rest of the people that remained.
 <sup>10</sup> But Nebuzaradan the captain of the guard left of the poor of the people, which had nothing, in the land of Judah, and gave them vineyards and fields at the same time.
 <sup>11</sup> Now Nebuchadrezzar king of Babylon gave charge concerning Jeremiah to Nebuzaradan the captain of the guard, saying,
-<sup>12</sup> Take him, and look well to him, and do him no harm ; but do unto him even as he shall say unto thee.
+<sup>12</sup> Take him, and look well to him, and do him no harm; but do unto him even as he shall say unto thee.
 <sup>13</sup> So Nebuzaradan the captain of the guard sent, and Nebushasban, Rabsaris, and Nergalsharezer, Rabmag, and all the king of Babylon’s princes;
 <sup>14</sup> Even they sent, and took Jeremiah out of the court of the prison, and committed him unto Gedaliah the son of Ahikam the son of Shaphan, that he should carry him home: so he dwelt among the people.
 <sup>15</sup> Now the word of the LORD came unto Jeremiah, while he was shut up in the court of the prison, saying,